d-ries/linux-essentials/10_permissions/01_course.md

 As you have seen in the previous section, your system already comes with a sensible set of file permissions.
 As a regular user you have full control in your own homefolder.
 You can create, edit and remove files and folders within your own home-directory `/home/student`.
 If you try to create or alter a file outside your homefolder you will get an error (permission denied).
 The only exception is the directory _/tmp_.
 Eg: You are able to see the user database in `/etc/passwd` but cannot edit it as a regular user.
 Sometimes a regular user isn't even allowed to see the contents of a certain file or directory.
 Eg: `/etc/shadow` holds the passwords of users, that is why you are not even allowed to read it.

-Permission errors are a common source of problem.
+Permission errors are a common source of problems.
 Understanding and manipulating file permissions is a crucial step in becoming a competent Linux admin.

 ?> <i class="fa-solid fa-circle-info"></i> Just because you can, doesn't mean you should.
 When troubleshooting permission errors always remember that permissions are your first line of defense against malicious actors.
 Always ask yourself why a program or a user should have access, and handle with caution.
 Don't just grant permissions to get rid of the error!